 Diet and Nutrition

 You will need to ensure this tiny dog doesn't get overweight, as that can exacerbate any tendency towards knee problems.
-Most papillons do well with 1/4 to 1/2 cup of dry food, divided into two meals.
+Most papillons do well with one-quarter to one-half cup of dry food, divided into two meals.
 That may seem like a tiny amount, but it is easy to overfeed a papillon and see weight gain.
 Don't leave out food for free-feeding throughout the day.
 Make sure you don't feed a papillon human food as a treat and ensure all family members know not to do this.